Probation Violation Lawyer in Monmouth County NJ

 - Re-sentence the Defendant on the original charge, which could include:

 - Impose a state prison term.
 The term cannot exceed the maximum exposure under the original charge (usually 5 Years)

 Middletown Violation of Probation Charge Attorney

-As you can see from above, violation of probations are anything but straight forward and they can have an absolutely devastating impact on someone’s life if not handled properly.
+As you can see from above, violations of probations are anything but straightforward forward and they can have an absolutely devastating impact on someone’s life if not handled properly.
 If you would like to speak to one of our Monmouth County criminal defense lawyers about your options, then please contact our office at 732.858.6959 or you can try contacting us online.
 We serve all of Monmouth County, including towns like Aberdeen, Matawan, Hazlet, Tinton Falls, Belmar, Colts Neck, Atlantic Highlands and West Long Branch.